 The application form will allow you to apply for all three grants; an applicant may potentially receive more than one award if he/she meets the criteria.
 Preference is given to students applying for their first international study abroad experience in college.

-Fill out the online application form.
+The online application form is now open for students attending a program May/ Summer Term 2018.
 Applications are reviewed by CFANS faculty and staff.
 We recommend writing and saving your essay(s) in a Word document before copying and pasting into the online form.
 The essay prompts are below (limit 350 words each):

 Required essay for all applicants:

 What motivated you to select your particular study abroad program?
-Address any academic, career, and/or personal goals that were part of your decision, and expand on one of your goals.
+Address any academic, career, and/or personal goals that were part of your decision, and expand on how you think this specific program will help you reach those goals.

 - “Academic” goals do not need to be related to your major; we are looking for you to describe how the study abroad program coursework and/or components are relevant to your goals.